Vienna city benefits social media usage

 The Viennese requirements for details are not limited to pastry making.

-Have a feast at St. Stephen’s Cathedral, admire the exquisite interior design and mosaic tiles on the roof, and then climb the Gothic minaret to enjoy the whole city.
+Visit St. Stephen’s Cathedral, admire the exquisite interior design and mosaic tiles on the roof, and then climb the Gothic minaret to enjoy the whole city.

 Composers, Beethoven, Strauss